Riccdatt/CI2025_lab1/README.md

   * Swapping low-value assigned items with high-value unassigned ones,
   * Occasionally adding new items to encourage exploration.
 * Only valid solutions are considered; occasionally, slightly worse valid solutions are accepted (5% probability) to prevent stagnation.

+**After the reviews:**

+A strategic perturbation mechanism has been introduced to improve diversification and escape stagnation.
+If no improvement occurs for a long period, the algorithm now removes a small percentage of the lowest-value items, freeing capacity for potentially more valuable combinations in subsequent iterations.
+This helps maintain progress and avoid getting trapped in local optima during late-stage optimization.

 ---